zzh24zzh/EPCOT_gradio/README.md

 Mapping ATAC-seq to epigenome, transcriptome, and high-resolution chromatin contact maps with an easy-to-use Gradio interface.

 The demo includes two interfaces: (1) to run the model, and (2) to visualize prediction results.
-Users only need to provide a processed ATAC-seq file, which can be generated from a .bam file using the provided script [atac_process.py](https://github.com/zzh24zzh/EPCOT_gradio/blob/main/atac_process.py) (see step 3 in Usage).
+Users only need to provide a processed ATAC-seq file, which can be generated from a .bam file using the provided script [atac_process.py](https://github.com/zzh24zzh/EPCOT_gradio/blob/main/atac_process.py) (refer step 3 in Usage).

 ## Prerequisites